Investment in Gemstones with Jeffery Bergman

 Jeffery Bergman: Yeah try carrying $100,000 worth of gold.
 You’re not going to get very far.
 And the other thing is, if you carry gold or cash through the airport, you get flagged.
 You carry a gem through the airport, nobody cares.

 Interviewer: True that, true that, true that.
 So most investors put a percentage of their income into gold.
 Most of the bigger investors.
-Now, gold, as we all know, is a safe haven in the time of crisis for the government and the people, and according to the World Gold Council in 2018, the central banks bought the second highest amount annually of total gold on record.
+Now, gold, as we all know, is a safe haven in a time of crisis for the government and the people, and according to the World Gold Council in 2018, the central banks bought the second-highest amount annually of total gold on record.
 And the reasons were [inaudible 00:20:04].
 So let’s take the time to compare gold versus a very fine, precious gemstone.
 So here I have the gold price chart, which I’m just going to share my screen with, so we can all see.

 Interviewer: Right, right, right.
 So I’ve actually created three scenarios here where we have three people.
 The first person is X Person.
 He invests $100,000 US dollars in gold in roughly 1990.
 We’re looking at it here.
 Can you see my mouse?